 The Board will establish and maintain advisory committees as required by Minn.
 Stat. § 62V.04, subd.
-13. Upon the creation of a committee, the Board will appoint a Board member to serve as liaison to each committee, and will also appoint a committee chair, who need not be a Board member.
-Such advisory committees are subject to the Minnesota Open Meeting Law.
+13. Upon the creation of a committee, the Board will appoint a Board or staff member to serve as liaison to each committee, and will also appoint a committee chair, who need not be a Board member.
+Such advisory committees are subject to the Minnesota Open Meeting Law, except that section 13D.015, subdivision 2 (3), requiring a member of an advisory committee to be present at the physical meeting location, does not apply to meetings of advisory committees.